MonashProteomics/MaSpeQC/README.md

 ## Additional Installation Instructions for Thermo Fisher Scientific Instruments Only
 In order to process the pressure metrics and profiles which are a feature for Thermo Fisher Scientific instruments, the standard libraries for raw file access provided by Thermo Fisher Scientific <a href="https://github.com/thermofisherlsms/RawFileReader/">here</a> need to be included in MaSpeQC.

+__NOTE__: The RawFileReader libraries made available by Thermo Fisher Scientific must not be redistributed.
+Please reade the licence carefully before using.

-Firstly, download the available libraries as a zip file from <a href="https://github.com/thermofisherlsms/RawFileReader/archive/refs/heads/main.zip">here</a>, extract the zip file, and read the license.
+Firstly, download the available libraries as a zip file from <a href="https://github.com/thermofisherlsms/RawFileReader/archive/refs/heads/main.zip">here</a> and extract the zip file.

 Then, navigate to the folder (`Libs/Net471`, `Libs/NetCore/Net5` or `Libs/NetCore/Net8`) for the .NET environment (`.NET Framework` or `.NET Core`) that is installed on the system and copy the 4 _ThermoFisher_ dll files to the __mpmf-pipeline__ folder in MaSpeQC.
 On most systems `.NET Framework` or `.NET Core` are installed by default, and `.NET Core` is backward compatible to `.NET Framework`.
 Thus it is very likely that the dll files from `Libs/Net471` work on your system.